 \subsection{Environmental Selection}

 Algorithm~\ref{alg_environ_sele} shows the details of the environmental selection.
 Firstly, $|P_{t}|$ individuals are selected from the current population ($Q_t\cup P_t$) by using the binary tournament selection, and then these selected individuals are placed into the next population (denoted $P_{t+1}$) (lines~\ref{alg_env_sele_l1}-\ref{alg_env_sele_l2}).
-Secondly, the best individual is selected to check whether it has been placed into $P_{t+1}$.
+Secondly, the best individual is selected and to check whether it has been placed into $P_{t+1}$.
 If not, it will replace the worst individual in $P_{t+1}$ (lines~\ref{alg_env_sele_l3}-\ref{alg_env_sele_l4}).

-In principle, only selecting the top $|P_t|$ best individuals for the next generation could cause the premature convergence phenomenon~\cite{michalewicz1996genetic}, which will lead the algorithm trapped into a local optimum~\cite{goldberg1988genetic,davis1991handbook}.
-If we do not explicitly select the best individuals for the next generation, the algorithm will not converge.
+In principle, only selecting the top $|P_t|$ best individuals for the next generation easily causes the premature phenomenon~\cite{michalewicz1996genetic}, which will lead the algorithm trap into a local optimum~\cite{goldberg1988genetic,davis1991handbook}.
+If we do not explicitly select the best individuals for the next generation, the algorithm will not convergence.
 In principle, a desirable population should contain not only good but also the relatively bad ones for enhancing the diversity~\cite{anderson2005practical,malik2014preventing}.
 To this end, the binary tournament selection is typically used for such a purpose~\cite{zhang2003novel,miller1995genetic}.
-However, only using the binary tournament selection may miss the best individual, resulting in the algorithm not moving towards a better direction of the evolution.
-Hence, we explicitly add the best individual into the next population, which is regarded as an elitism strategy in evolutionary algorithms~\cite{bhandari1996genetic}.
+However, only using the binary tournament selection may miss the best individual, resulting in the algorithm not towards a better direction of the evolution.
+Hence, we explicitly add the best individual to the next population, which is a particular elitism strategy in evolutionary algorithms~\cite{bhandari1996genetic}.